BlenderistDev/automation/README.md

 Trigger is a name of event to execute automation.
 Automation can have multiple triggers.
 ## Condition
 Automation can have only one condition.
+You can make complex conditions with built-in conditions:
+* Or
+* And